-Laura McPhee, DO, joined the intensivist program at Elliot Hospital in 2011 after completing her internal medicine residency and pulmonary-critical care fellowship at Maine Medical Center in Portland.
+Dr. McPhee joined the intensivist program at Elliot Hospital in 2011 after completing her internal medicine residency and pulmonary-critical care fellowship at Maine Medical Center in Portland.
 She graduated from medical school at the University of New England College of Osteopathic Medicine in 2005.
 She is board-certified in internal medicine, pulmonary medicine, and critical care medicine.

-Dr. McPhee enjoys all aspects of critical care, with particular interests in transfusion medicine, sepsis, and advancing quality measures and evidence-based guidelines within the intensive care unit.
+Siva Sivakumar, MD, FACP, FCCP received his Fellowship training in Critical Care and Pulmonary at the Brookdale University Hospital Medical Center and the University of Texas At Medical Branch at Galveston.
+He earned his medical degree from Thanjavur Medical College affiliated with Baratidasan University Thanjavur,India.
 Dr. Sivakumar’s areas of expertise include: Pulmonary medicine, Critical Care, and Internal medicine.
 Dr. Sivakumar joins Elliot Hospital’s Intensive Care Unit team bringing his expertise from various hospital systems in multiple states including Southern New Hampshire Medical Center.Dr.
 Sivakumar is passionate about treating critically ill patients and treating each with empathy and humanity during what could be one of the most challenging times in their lives.

 When away from the hospital, he enjoys long distance bicycling, traveling and music.